bashibozuk/nodejs-rest/README.md

 When sending a request `Content-Type: application/json` header must be set

 ***Parameters***
+- `port` - the port on which server receives requests, 3000 by default
 - `static-folder` - the folder where the static resources are held, i.e. your site directory
 - `fixture-folder` - a folder in which all *.json files are parsed and put in the in-memory database.
 Optional parameter.

 ***Usage***
-- `node app.js  static-folder=<folder name> fixture-folder=<fixture-folder-name>` - starts the app and serves the static content from the folder name and before the app starts will dump all the json files in <fixture-folder-name> in the in-memory database
+- `node app.js  port=<port number> static-folder=<folder name> fixture-folder=<fixture-folder-name>` - starts the app and serves the static content from the folder name and before the app starts will dump all the json files in <fixture-folder-name> in the in-memory database

 ***Example***